Wayland Free Public Library

 SPRING SHAKESPEARE FESTIVAL

 Every spring we present a three-part series of lectures on Shakespeare, conducted by Professor Helen Whall of the College of the Holy Cross, in which three plays are read and discussed.
 The Friends of the Wayland Library sponsor this free series.
-2008 Spring Shakespeare Series Schedule.
+The 2014 Spring Shakespeare Series Schedule will be announced soon.

 ART LECTURE SERIES